maptimelex/d3-mapping/README.md

     .attr('class','county');  // give each a class name of 'county'
 ```

 Wow, okay.
 There's a lot to understand there, and it's alright if you're a little confused by what's going on with all those chained method calls.
 People say learning D3 is difficult, and part of the reason is that it's written very concisely.

-To be honest, many of us begin making maps by looking at examples, copying the code, and hacking around with it a bit until it fits our use-case.
-These code examples, however, are pretty standard across D3.js maps.
+Many of us begin making maps by looking at examples, copying the code, and hacking around with it a bit until it fits our use-case.
+These basic code examples, however, are pretty standard across D3 maps.
 So keep playing with them and it'll come around to make more sense.

 Let's push onward for now?